ElectroTechnique/electrotechnique.github.io/README.md

 - USB Audio in/out—appears as 16 bit, 44.1 kHz  audio interface on PC

 # <a name="news"></a> Latest News
+**4th Febuary 2021** - A number of people who bought IPS displays, possibly from kits supplied by resellers, are finding problems due to the screen module being slightly diffirent.
+The code needs adjusting, [please see this note.](https://github.com/ElectroTechnique/electrotechnique.github.io/discussions/4)

 **18th January 2021** - I've been asked by a number of people if there's a discussion forum, so I've created one on the [Github pages here.](https://github.com/ElectroTechnique/electrotechnique.github.io/discussions)

 **13th January 2021** - Survival Hacking's Davide Gatti has the third installment of his [TSynth build up on Youtube](https://www.youtube.com/watch?v=2jk79WchWcQ).
 He tests TSynth's capabilities in some depth, which makes me nervous to watch.
 But yeah, it sounds great!